Working Since 2003

-Cindy is licensed & board certified in the states of essay writers New Jersey, New York, North Carolina, and the U.S. District Court of New Jersey.
+Cindy is licensed & board certified in the states of New Jersey, New York, North Carolina and the U.S. District Court of New Jersey.
 She is a member of the New York State Bar Association and New Jersey State Bar Associations.
 She practices out of her office in Nutley, New Jersey.
-She specializes in all areas of immigration and nationality law including deportation and removal defense, employment-based visas, family-based visas, consular theessayclub processing, all types of nonimmigrant visa applications, and federal court practice as well as family law in the State of New Jersey.
-She has been a practicing attorney for seventeen years.
-She attended Rutgers School of Law and received her undergraduate degree from Rutgers University in Newark, New Jersey.
-She is a former editor of The Rutgers Women’s Rights Law Reporter.
+She specializes in all areas of immigration and nationality law including deportation and removal defense, employment based visas, family based visas, consular processing, all types of non-immigrant visa applications and federal court practice.

-Over the last 17 years she has handled over 5,000 cases of differing complexities.
+Over the last 20 years she has taken over 8,000 cases of differing complexities.
 She has won more than 90% of those cases.
 Clients have been impressed by her ability to focus on their particular issues, her ability to be compassionate with their situation while fighting for their rights with a determined commitment.
-The boutique law firm gives her the ability and the flexibility to pay the fullest attention to each case.
-Her supportive staff speaks Spanish and are equally focused on the clients’ particular cases.
+Handling fewer cases gives her the ability and the flexibility to pay the fullest attention to each case.
+Her supportive staff speaks Spanish, Gujrati and Hindi and are equally focused on the clients’ particular cases.
 Clients frequently mention she is very easy to talk to, feel listened to and find an expert professional on their side in one of the most critical and important phases of their lives when they are undergoing an immigration hearing.
-In current trying times, when world is ripped apart from COVID and the US Govt is changing immigration laws frequently leading to much anxiety confusion and turmoil for families, Cindy is a competent professional and a dependable lawyer bringing support, clarity and timely guidance to families in these uncertain times.
+In current trying times, the US Govt is changing immigration laws frequently leading to much anxiety, confusion and turmoil for families, Cindy is a competent professional and a dependable lawyer bringing support, clarity and timely guidance to families in these uncertain times.

 In 2006, she relocated her law office to New Jersey and was able to bring her knowledge of other cultures and interest in other people into focus through immigration law.
-Over the years her immigration law practice and reputation continues to grow as a well prepared and knowledgeable attorney.
+Over the years her immigration law practice and reputation as a well prepared and knowledgeable attorney continue to grow.